 A gas leak that left at least seven dead and dozens injured or missing in Harlem earlier this month has given Nathan Phillips’ research a tragically prophetic hue.
 For years, the College of Arts & Sciences professor of earth and environment has crisscrossed the road grids of major American cities, documenting thousands of leaks in the country’s aging gas lines (3,300 in Boston alone).

-Phillips has warned that the worst of these gas geysers pose explosion risks.
+Nathan Phillips (SE, ECE, Earth & Environment) has warned that the worst of these gas geysers pose explosion risks.
 In the case of the Harlem leak, residents had smelled gas for weeks.
 The blast leveled two buildings and reverberated more than a mile away.
 New York utility company Con Edison said it had repaired the only reported leak on the block last May and found no leaks during a survey in February.
 US Senator Edward Markey (Hon.’04) (D-Mass.) has proposed legislation to fast-track repairs to leaking gas lines.

 Gas leaks also contribute to climate change, cost ratepayers millions, and kill or damage countless trees in urban areas, Phillips says.
 Utilities scramble to fix the worst leaks, but must prioritize repairs, given the Swiss-cheese holes in pipes, says Phillips, who discussed the situation—including the potential danger in our nation’s capital, where he looked for leaks last year—with BU Today.

 BU Today: Have you ever hunted for gas leaks in New York City?